sahilrajput03/sahilrajput03.github.io/uses.md

 # Online Coding Environmensts

 ## [JS Bin](https://jsbin.com/) - JS Bin is a tool for experimenting with web languages.
 In particular HTML, CSS and JavaScript, but JS Bin also supports other languages too (like Markdown, Jade and Sass).
-[Docs](https://jsbin.com/help/getting-started/) , [Shortcut Keys](https://jsbin.com/help/keyboard-shortcuts/) , Have Emmet support + Live reload.
+[Docs](https://jsbin.com/help/getting-started/) , [Shortcut Keys](https://jsbin.com/help/keyboard-shortcuts/) , Have Emmet support + Live reload, [FAQ's](https://jsbin.com/help/faq/).

 ## [CodeSandbox](https://codesandbox.io/) - CodeSandbox is an online editor for rapid web development.
 With CodeSandbox, you can prototype quickly, experiment easily, and share creations with a click.
-[Docs](https://codesandbox.io/docs) , Have Emmet support + Live reload.
+[Docs](https://codesandbox.io/docs) , Have Emmet support + Live reload, [FAQ's](https://codesandbox.io/docs/faq).

 ## [StackBlitz](https://stackblitz.com/) - StackBlitz is an online IDE where you can create Angular & React projects that are immediately online & shareable via link… in just one click.
 [Docs](https://developer.stackblitz.com/docs/platform/), Have Emmet support + Live reload(Only after you sign in(Has support for Github integrated signing)).